XiangruL/Operating-Systems/README.md

 - swap file: bitmap maps each block(4K) of swap file
 - swap out:
-  - LRU/random/other algorithm for choosing a victim page to evict, that needs a timestamp in each coremap entry
+  - LRU/random/FIFO algorithm for choosing a victim page to evict, and LRU needs a timestamp in each coremap entry
   - Once you get a victim, you need change its status to prevent other thread try to find and evict it
   - Use this victim coremap entry to find relevant page table entry
   - Get an available index, swap old page out to swap file and modify old page table entry's status